 On the Image Segmenter app toolstrip, select Local Graph Cut.

-As a first step, draw an ROI around the object in the image that you want to segment.
-When the Image Segmenter opens the Local Graph Cut tab, the Draw ROI button is enabled.
+The Image Segmenter app opens a new tab for Local Graph Cut segmentation.
+As a first step in Local Graph Cut segmentation, draw an ROI around the object in the image that you want to segment.
+When the Image Segmenter app opens the Local Graph Cut tab, it preselects the Draw ROI button.
 Position the cursor over the image and draw an ROI that encompasses the entire object you want to segment.
 To get a good initial segmentation, make sure the ROI you draw completely surrounds the object, leaving a small amount of space between the object and the ROI boundary.
 Make sure the object you want to segment is completely inside the ROI.

-Next, draw scribbles to mark any parts of the foreground that weren't included in the automatic segmentation.
-After you draw the ROI, the Image Segmenter activates the Mark Foreground button automatically.
-Using the mouse, draw lines to identify parts of the image that you want to be included in the foreground.
+To refine the automatic segmentation, draw lines (scribbles) to mark any parts of the foreground that weren't included in the automatic segmentation.
+After you draw the ROI, the Image Segmenter selects the Mark Foreground button automatically.

 To view the mask image, click Show Binary.
 You can also view the binary mask image in the main Segmentation tab.
 To return to the main Image Segmenter app, click Close Local Graph Cut.